 Buying a home is a major decision.
 Before you go signing any dotted lines, it's important to weigh your wants versus needs in a home to ensure you're making an informed buying decision.

 One of the toughest decisions is determining what type of home is best for you.
-Whether you're in the market for an affordable first home or looking for an upgrade, townhomes, and single-family detached homes are great options to consider.
+Whether you're in the market for an affordable first home, looking for an upgrade, or even looking for an investment property - townhomes, and single-family homes are great options to consider.
+But which option is the right choice for you?
+Keep reading to learn more about the basics of each type of property, and the benefits that come with them.

-Townhomes are attached unit homes that share one or more walls, floors, or a roof.
+Townhouses are attached unit homes that share one or more walls, floors, or a roof.
 They can be larger, multi-story buildings or smaller multi-level strips with one or two floors.
-Often, townhomes offer shared community amenities available to all homeowners.
+Often, townhomes offer shared community amenities available to all homeowners that are typically managed by a homeowners association (HOA).
+A townhouse is not exactly a condo but they can have similar features.
+Many real estate investors see the term townhouse as a subset of the term condo.
+In summary, a townhome is typically not a stand-alone piece of property.

 Condos are generally individual units inside a larger housing building.
 Whereas apartments are rented, typically each unit in a condominium is owned.
 Condos also often have some type of shared amenities or features for condo owners.